jsteele619/chess_scraping_project/README.md

 ## Technical Explanation

-By running all cells in "chess_df_and_graphs.ipynb, you are prompted to input the username.
-Please make sure to make your own config.py file with the following format: login = ("username:password).
+_Please make sure to make your own config.py file with the following format: login = ("username:password)_

+Run all cells in "chess_df_and_graphs.ipynb.
+You are prompted to input the username.
 After several moments, the relevant graphs save to graphs/{username}.
-The created dataframe saves to csv_files/{username}.csv.
+The created dataframe saves to csv_files/{username}.csv

-<p1> Python makes a series of API calls to the chess.com website with the username.
+Python makes a series of API calls to the chess.com website with the username.
 The code receives a list of archived months in url format.
-This list contains every month the user has played a chess game on chess.com.</p1>
+This list contains every month the user has played a chess game on chess.com.

-<p1> The list of archived months is used to loop through the master archive to collect the games.
+The list of archived months is used to loop through the master archive to collect the games.
 This came in a complex, unsegmented json response (actually a tab delimited dataset).
 I wrote the code to parse through the json response for the appropriate data and format.
-I then combined the revelant information into a single dataframe, with each row representing all the information per single game.</p1>
+I then combined the revelant information into a single dataframe, with each row representing all the information per single game.

-<p1> From there, the data transfers to Postgres/Sql to query the data.
+From there, the data transfers to Postgres/Sql to query the data.
 In SQL, I can make the relevant queries to get the correct data format to be able to graph.
 Some of the questions I asked are, what time of day is the user more or less successful?
 What openings does the user play?
-How much success does the user have with each opening?</p1>
+How much success does the user have with each opening?

 ## The information I collected in the dataframe includes: